-Recently Freedman (2008c,b,a) reminded us that the target of inference in randomized experiments was the counterfactual and he noted that linear regression and logistic regression were not theoretically justified on this basis.
-Green (2009) and Schochet (2009) reminded us that often linear regression can be an excellent approximation to the randomization-based difference of means.
-The need for this exchange is obvious, even if it is echoed in the early textbooks: those early authors moved very quickly to the technicalities of the approximations rather than dwell on the then uncomputable but theoretically justifiable procedures.
+Recently, Freedman (2008a, 2008h.
+2008c) reminded us that the target of inference in randomized experiments was the counterfactual, and he noted that linear regression and logistic regression were not theoretically justified on this basis.
+Green (2009) and Schochet (2009) remind us that linear regression can often be an excellent approximation to the randomization-based difference of means.
+The need for this exchange is obvious, even if it is echoed in the early textbooks.
+Those early authors moved quickly to the technicalities of the approximations rather than dwelling on the then uncomputable but theoretically justifiable procedures.
 As experimentation explodes as a methodology in political science, we are seeing many more small experiments, designs where randomization is merely a (possibly weak) instrument, and theories implying very heterogeneous treatment effects.
-I expect we will find more of these along with many more large studies with fairly Normal looking outcomes where treatment plausibly just shifts the Normal curve of the treated away from the Normal curve of the controls.
-Rather than hope that the linear-model approximation works well, this paper presents analyses which do not require that approximation and thereby offers others the ability to check the approximation.
+I expect we will find more of these along with many more large studies with fairly normal-looking outcomes where treatment plausibly just shifts the normal curve of the treated away from the normal curve of the controls.
+Rather than hope that the linear model approximation works well, this chapter presents analyses that do not require that approximation and thereby offers others the ability to check the approximation.

-2 Strategies for enhancing Precision Before Assignment
+2. Strategies for Enhancing Precision before Assignment